MicrosoftDocs/powerquery-docs/powerquery-docs/query-plan.md

 * Sort the **SalesOrderID** column in descending order
 ![Sorting tthe SalesOrderID column in descending order using the autofilter menu](media/query-plan/sort-descending.png)

-* Click the table icon on the top left corner of the data preview view and select the option that reads Keep top rows.
-In the dialog pass the number five as the argument and hit OK.
+* Click the table icon on the top-left corner of the data preview view and select the option that reads Keep top rows.
+In the dialog, pass the number five as the argument and hit OK.

 ![Using the table context menu to select the Keep top rows transform to keep only the top five rows](media/query-plan/keep-top-rows.png)

-After implementing the changes, check again the step folding indicators and see if its giving you a positive outcome.
+After implementing the changes, check again the step folding indicators and see if it is giving you a positive outcome.

 ![All step folding indicators are green and showing that they can be folded.
 The final table provides the same rows but in a different order](media/query-plan/alternative-approach.png)

-Now its time to review the query plan of the last step which its now the **Keep top rows**.
+Now it is time to review the query plan of the last step which is now the **Keep top rows**.
 Note how now there are only folded nodes.
 Click the view details of the Value.NativeQuery to check what is the query being sent to the database.

 ![New query plan after making the changes to the query which now showcases only folded nodes with the Value.NativeQuery showing the full SQL statement that evaluates the query](media/query-plan/alternative-query-plan.png)